Microplastics: Treatment

 Some researchers have proposed incinerating plastics to use as energy, which is known as energy recovery.
 As opposed to losing the energy from plastics into the atmosphere in landfills, this process turns some of the plastics back into energy that can be used.
 However, as opposed to recycling, this method does not diminish the amount of plastic material that is produced.
 Therefore, recycling plastics is considered a more efficient solution.

 Biodegradation is another possible solution to large amounts of microplastic waste.
 In this process, microorganisms consume and decompose synthetic polymers by means of enzymes.
 These plastics can then be used in the form of energy and as a source of carbon once broken down.
 The microbes could potentially be used to treat sewage wastewater, which would decrease the amount of microplastics that pass through into the surrounding environments.

 Filtering

 Efficient removal of microplastics via waste water treatment plants is critical to prevent the transfer of microplastics from society to natural water systems.
 The captured microplastics in the treatment plants become part of the sludge produced by the plants.
 The problem is that this sludge is often used as farm fertilizer meaning the plastics enter waterways through runoff.

-Fionn Ferreira, winner of the 2019 Google Science Fair, is developing a device for the removal of microplastic particles from water using a ferrofluid.